kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 ### Custom Volumes

 You may create different directories that will share data across steps using Kubernetes.
 To do so, create and mount [**Empty Dir**](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume.
-This may be useful for i.e. sharing a dependencies across steps.
+This may be useful for sharing a dependencies across steps, for example.

 ```yaml
 spec: